 - (LaTeX only) bibliography file: NAME.bib

 - completed copyright release forms (where applicable)

-Format: Figures should be provided in postscript or vector-based PDF, .tiff, .eps or other high-resolution image format.
-Line art must be a minimum of 600 dpi, and halftones a minimum of 360 dpi.
-Color figures should be in CMYK (four color) rather than RGB format.
+Format: Figures should be provided in postscript or vector-based PDF, .tiff, .eps or other vector-based image format.
+Line art, graphs and diagrams should be in vector formats exported directly from plotting software and diagramming tools.
+Screenshots and other rendered raster graphics must be a minimum of 600 dpi, and halftones a minimum of 360 dpi.
+Color figures should be in CMYK (four color) or RGB format.

-Permissions: If your article contains third party copyrighted material (images, illustrations, etc.) that you do not own copyright to, you must obtain and submit a copy of the required releases.
+Permissions: If your article contains third party copyrighted material (images, illustrations, etc.) that you do not own copyright to, you must obtain and submit a copy of the required copyright release forms.
 You must include the proper copyright notice as required by the original copyright holder in the text.

 If a figure or illustration is redrawn from copyrighted material, it must be substantially different from the original before it removes the need for a copyright release.

 Visual Abstracts and Feature figures

 These are optional items.
 Design and submission instructions can be found here.

 Artificial Life follows the American Psychological Association (APAv7) style for citations and references.Citations in the body of the text have the format (Name, Year), or Name (Year), as appropriate grammatically.
 The reference list is in alphabetical order by first author.

 LaTeX: an appropriate bib style file for APA v7 is available at https://ctan.org/pkg/apa7Microsoft Word: Word 2016 and later currently support APA v6, available under References>Citations & Bibliography>Style>APA.
 This format is sufficiently similar to v7 for submission purposes.